Ambeteco/faster-os/README.md

 ## Documentation

-We recommend to read the official OS module documentation, as all Faster OS' functions behavior are 'mirrored' from the OS functions.
-Below, you can find a short documentation on all Faster OS' functions.
+We recommend reading the [official OS module documentation](https://docs.python.org/3/library/os.path.html), as all Faster OS functions' behavior is 'mirrored' from the OS functions.
+Below, you can find short documentation on all Faster OS functions.

 ##### normpath